 The amount to be paid will depend on several things:

-- The business’s total ‘liable wages’ compared to the threshold amount
+- The business’s total ‘liable wages’ compared to the payroll tax threshold amount

 - The state or territory payroll tax rate